August 8, 2019

-So it’s important to be aware of the areas you normally experience breakouts in prior to starting new products or treatments.
+So it’s important to be aware of the areas you normally experience breakouts in before starting new products or treatments.
 That way you have a better idea of whether those treatments or products are doing your skin harm or not.

-Hopefully this has helped clarify that skin purging is a real thing and it happens to everyone.
+Hopefully, this has helped clarify that skin purging is a real thing and it happens to everyone.
 Especially after using a new product or getting certain treatments done.
-Just remember, be patient and give you skin time to adjust to any new products.
+Just remember, be patient, and give your skin time to adjust to any new products.
 It can be frustrating and difficult to hold out for your skin to acclimate, but let it run its course and we promise clearer skin is just around the corner.